Brake Pad Compounds

 Pad Applications

-• Dirt and pavement racing
+• NE Dirt

 Rotor Material